GIS-sys/AoC2024/README.md

 ```bash
 check/run.sh 00
 ```
-to run all the tasks with your inputs
+to run all the tasks with your inputs.
+Make sure every input file ends with a new line!